doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

     }
 }
 ```
-_This program will crash if you pipe something into it, because the pipe won't be opened for read!_
+_This program will crash if you pipe something into it, because the pipe won't be opened for writing!_

 Thus, the only way to "un-dopplegang" stdio is to swap out some file descriptors.
 The easiest way to do so is by using pipes and redirections while invoking programs from a shell like `bash`.